ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 -->

-Important in the definition of the Chi-Squared distribution is the requirement that the gaussians being squared and added all be independent.
-However, it is common to encounter statistical situations involving the sum of squares of gaussians htat are not all independent, but instead are correlated due to the presence of one or more linear constraints on their values.
+Important in the definition of the Chi-Squared distribution is the requirement that the gaussians are all be independent.
+However, it is common to encounter statistical situations involving the sum of squares of gaussians that are not all independent, but instead depend on each other through the presence of one or more linear constraints on their values.
 A linear constraint is a fixed linear relationship between the values of these gaussian random variables, which typically takes the form of the sum of 2-or-more of the variables equaling some fixed value.

 If I have n gaussian variables, $g_1, ..., g_n$, and I have m linear constraints on the values of these variables, then one can show that the sum of the squares of these variables is distributed as: